ksyasuda/ani-cli/README.md

 git clone https://github.com/ksyasuda/aniwrapper && cd aniwrapper
 ```

-#### Run the setup and install the script

-From the `aniwrapper` directory, run the following commands to set up and install the script
+Then, from the `aniwrapper` directory, run the following commands to set up and install the script

 ```sh
 chmod +x setup.sh